 Thanks to decades of research and development in both technologies, Hydrogenics has the unique capability to offer PEM and Alkaline systems and to select the most appropriate one based on the cost, capacity and use of it.

 Both Alkaline and PEM technologies have the ability to deliver:

 - On site and on demand hydrogen (load following)

 - Pressurized hydrogen without a compressor

 - 99.999% pure, dry and carbon-free hydrogen

-Recombination of hydrogen and oxygen at this stage is avoided by means of the highly efficient and patented IMET® ion-exchange.
+Recombination of Hydrogen and Oxygen at this stage is avoided by means of the highly efficient and patented IMET® ion-exchange membrane.
 Our IMET® membrane is made of highly resistant inorganic materials and does not contain any asbestos.
-The electrolyte remains in the system, thanks to a clever and pump-free closed-loop recirculation system.
+The electrolyte remains in the system due to a clever and pump-free closed-loop recirculation system.

-The HySTAT® electrolyzers are installed at hundreds of industrial plants, power stations, energy storage facilities and fueling stations around the world.
+Hydrogenics’ HySTAT® electrolysers are installed at hundreds of industrial plants, power stations, energy storage facilities and fueling stations around the world.
 They are safe and reliable systems used by all major industrial gas suppliers in heavy-duty applications.

 Some cooling will be required to cool down the process and produced gas, a water treatment system will be installed in order to produce demineralized water from the supplied tap water, a purification system will clean the hydrogen to deliver high purity gas according to the customer’s specifications, a power rack will be installed to manage the power needed for the reaction (converting the AC current delivered by the grid into a direct current used for the process) and a control panel will allow the operator to have an overview of the complete package.
 All these wisely selected and specifically manufactured equipment will then either be installed in a building or packaged in an outdoor housing